What Is The Free Tablet With Medicaid Program

 Documents Needed for AirTalk, Cintex, and NewPhone Wireless free tablet with Medicaid

-AirTalk, Cintex, and NewPhone Wireless will require you to provide the same proof documentation as all other ACP providers.
+AirTalk, Cintex, and NewPhone Wireless will require you to provide the same proof documentation as all other Lifeline providers.
 As such, make sure to check out the required and acceptable list of documents in the StandUp Wireless section.

 How to Apply for AirTalk, Cintex, and NewPhone Wireless free tablet with Medicaid

-To enroll for AirTalk’s free ACP tablet, visit https://cintexwireless.com/.
+To enroll for AirTalk’s benefits, visit https://airtalkwireless.com/apply.

 Charities and Non-profit Organizations

 Low-income families and individuals may also get a free tablet through a charity or non-profit organization, such as The Salvation Army.
+As mentioned before, your Medicaid participation may automatically qualify you to receive help from a charity or non-profit organization.

 The Salvation Army is a non-profit organization that provides people in need with basic services.
 They provide clothes, food, furniture, as well as other necessities.
 They also provide electronic devices, such as tablets.
 To find out more and to check whether or not you can get a free tablet from them, check out their official website or contact them.
 After reviewing your financial situation, they may invite you to complete the procedure to get a free tablet.

-Companies thats offer Free Tablet
+Companies that offer Free Tablet

 There are several companies that offer free tablets to low-income people.
 These companies include: